-Under the Revenue Interest Financing Agreement, the Initial Investors, and subsequent to the payment of the Approval Additional Funding, the Additional Investor, are entitled to receive a 10% royalty on net sales of products containing vonoprazan.
-The royalty rate is subject to a step-down on net sales exceeding certain annual thresholds and if we receive FDA approval for vonoprazan for an indication relating to the treatment of heartburn associated with non-erosive GERD.
+Under the Revenue Interest Financing Agreement, the Initial Investors and the Additional Investor, are entitled to receive a 10% royalty on net sales of products containing vonoprazan.
+The royalty rate is subject to a step-down on net sales exceeding certain annual thresholds and if we receive FDA approval for vonoprazan for an indication relating to the treatment of heartburn associated with Non-Erosive GERD.
 The investors' right to receive royalties on net sales will terminate when the investors have aggregate payments equal to 200% of the Investment Amount.
-In addition, at any time after the earlier of (i) April 30, 2024 and (ii) the date that the payment for erosive GERD regulatory approval is made, we have the right to make a cap payment equal to 200% of the Investment Amount less any royalties already paid, at which time the agreement will terminate.
+In addition, at any time after the earlier of (i) April 30, 2024 and (ii) the date that the payment for Erosive GERD regulatory approval is made, we have the right to make a cap payment equal to 200% of the Investment Amount less any royalties already paid, at which time the agreement will terminate.